ACLS Certification - Official Site | Powered by CPR.com

 Pericardial fluid diagram.

-There is fluid between the visceral pericardium and the parietal pericardium.
+Pericarditis can cause excess fluid to build up between the visceral and parietal pericardium.

 Read: Beta-Blockers vs. Beta-Agonists